 The Sir Michael Berridge Prize celebrates the contributions of a PhD student or Postdoc to an outstanding piece of published research, whilst the Knowledge Exchange & Commercialisation, equality4success, Award for Commitment to Research Integrity, and Public Engagement Prizes are presented to scientists that have gone above and beyond to maximise the impact of their work.
 The prize winners are selected by judging panels including both internal and external representatives.
 Finally, the Image Prize for the best research image of the year is selected by a popular vote including all Institute members.

 The Sir Michael Berridge Prize was endowed by Sir Michael who was a group leader at the Institute from 1990 until 2004, after which he was appointed the Institute’s first Emeritus Babraham Fellow, a position he held until his death in February 2020.
-Dr Maria Rostovskaya was awarded the Sir Michael Berridge Prize for her publication in Cell Stem Cell “Amniogenesis occurs in two independent waves in primates” (DOI: 10.1016/j.stem.2022.03.014)
+Dr Tamara Chessa was awarded the Sir Michael Berridge Prize for her publication in Molecular Cell “PLEKHS1 drives PI3Ks and remodels pathway homeostasis in PTEN-null prostate” (https://doi.org/10.1016/j.molcel.2023.07.015 ).
+The paper identifies new components of the PI3K signalling network that represent potential vulnerabilities and targets for drug development to keep cancer cell growth in check.

 The Babraham Institute’s Knowledge Exchange and Commercialisation (KEC) Prize recognises an individual or team who have contributed to the Institute's KEC activities, demonstrating their passion for generating impact and transferring their knowledge.